COVID-19 Forecasting from U.S. Wastewater Surveillance Data: A Retrospective Multi-Model Study (2022-2024): Discussion

-Nonetheless, several limitations must be acknowledged.
-This is a retrospective study, meaning forecasts were tested against past data rather than generated in real time.
-While helpful in evaluating model accuracy, this approach does not fully reflect the challenges of real-time forecasting, such as data delays and changing conditions, which can affect operational performance.
-Wastewater data quality varies across jurisdictions due to differences in WWTP size, sampling protocols, and laboratory methods.
-Plant-level variability in viral recovery efficiency, flow normalization, and PMMoV adjustment could contribute to regional performance differences \citep{schenk2024sars}.
-Our focus on phenomenological and statistical models excluded mechanistic SEIR-type models incorporating transmission dynamics and intervention effects.
-Hybrid approaches combining mechanistic structure with ensemble phenomenological forecasting could improve performance during periods of rapidly changing transmission rates.
-Our study do not explicitly stratify model performance by epidemic ``phase'' (rising, peak/plateau, declining).
-Our rolling, 10-week calibration framework is designed to mimic operational use and naturally spans multiple phases, but it does not allow formal phase-specific comparisons without additional assumptions and loss of sample size.
+Our study also did not explicitly stratify model performance by epidemic phase (rising, peak/plateau, declining).
+Our rolling 10-week calibration framework was designed to mimic operational forecasting use and naturally spans multiple phases, but it does not allow formal phase-specific comparisons without additional assumptions and loss of sample size.
 Future work could incorporate explicit phase definitions to evaluate performance across distinct stages of epidemic dynamics.

 Additionally, while unweighted ensembles performed well, further research is needed to refine ensemble strategies, such as developing adaptive or data-driven weighting schemes.
 Exploring hybrid approaches that integrate statistical, machine learning, and mechanistic elements could also improve adaptability and accuracy across forecast horizons.
 Finally, limitations in the wastewater dataset, such as uneven geographic coverage, reporting inconsistencies, and noise in signal detection, may have impacted model performance in ways not fully captured in this study.